 Academic regalia includes a hood worn over the gown.
 The hood goes over your head and hangs down the back of your robe.
 Notice that the hood has a velvet strip along the part of the hood that touches your neck.
 The hood is oriented properly when the velvet is closest to your chin and the border of black material and colored trim (if present) are below the velvet.
 During the graduation lineup, you will have help arranging the material that hangs down the back to properly display the university colors of blue and gold.
 With the exception of doctoral candidates, the hood is worn for all three main services of the graduation weekend i.e. the Consecration Service on Friday night, the Baccalaureate Service on Sabbath morning, and the Commencement Service on Sunday morning.
 Doctoral candidates will carry their robe over their left arm as they march in the commencement service processional.
 When their name is called, they will present their hood to their major professor who will do the hooding (see the videos) COVID-19 Protocols for Summer 2021 Services: There will be no hooding ceremony.
 Doctoral graduates are to wear their hoods at all times during the service.

-Note this well that medallions (such as Phi Kappa Phi) and honors cords issued by Andrews University academic entities are the only permissible additions to the academic regalia.
+Note this well that medallions (such as Phi Kappa Phi), honors cords and cultural stoles and honors cords issued by Andrews University academic entities are the only permissible additions to the academic regalia.
 Medallions or cords issued by clubs are not allowed.
-Medallions or cords issued by online honors societies are not allowed.
-No other ornamentation is allowed.
-Flowers are not to be worn or carried in the academic procession.
+No other ornamentation can be added and flowers can not be worn or carried in the academic procession.
 This is an Andrews University graduation celebration with academic regalia and not a time to promote or recognize non-academic causes or events.
 Your sincere and enthusiastic cooperation is expected and greatly appreciated.
 Don't be offended if you are asked to remove non-academic additions to regalia.